bgoonz/gists-revamp/by-extension/markdown/These-Are-.md

 4.  <span id="42fa">It runs your static site generator’s development server (e.g.: `gatsby develop` for Gatsby, and `bundle exec jekyll serve` for Jekyll).</span>
 5.  <span id="5b26">It routes any page requests made from your browser to SSG’s development server and returns responses back to your browser, as if you are developing your site locally on your local machine.</span>

 For example, suppose your site uses <a href="https://www.gatsbyjs.com/" class="markup--anchor markup--p-anchor">Gatsby</a>.
-In that case, after cloning your repository, checking out the `preview` branch, and installing dependencies, Stackbit executes `gatsby develop` in its preview-server to start Gatsby’s development server and then routes page requests from your browser to that development server running internally on `http://localhost`<a href="http://localhost." class="markup--anchor markup--p-anchor">.</a>
+In that case, after cloning your repository, checking out the `preview` branch, and installing dependencies, Stackbit executes `gatsby develop` in its preview-server to start Gatsby's development server and then routes page requests from your browser to that development server running internally on `http://localhost`<a href="http://localhost." class="markup--anchor markup--p-anchor">.</a>

-If your site uses <a href="https://gohugo.io/" class="markup--anchor markup--p-anchor">Hugo</a>, Stackbit executes `hugo server` and routes page requests to Hugo’s development server running internally on `http://localhost`<a href="http://localhost." class="markup--anchor markup--p-anchor">.</a>
+If your site uses <a href="https://gohugo.io/" class="markup--anchor markup--p-anchor">Hugo</a>, Stackbit executes `hugo server` and routes page requests to Hugo's development server running internally on `http://localhost`<a href="http://localhost." class="markup--anchor markup--p-anchor">.</a>

 You can see the logs of how Stackbit pulls your repository, installs dependencies, and runs your SSG’s development server by clicking on the “Logs” button in the “Advanced Tools” bottom bar: